cdapio/cdap/cdap-docs/developer-guide/source/tools.rst

 Build
 +++++

-To build the Authentication Client Java API jar, use:
+To build the authentication client Java API jar, use:

 mvn clean package